I am pleased you found us.

 Comments from readers are usually solicited.

-A Forum discussion area called DISCUSSIONS
+A Forum discussion area called FORUMS

 This is a question and answer type forum, less social and more direct and formal than the Community and not intended to be a Blog.
 Originally the format was called a Bulletin Board.
 Often used to provide technical (how-to) support in a question and answer format on specific topics.